• Skip to primary navigation

 • sandwich roll made with bread flour cut open, fluffy interior.

-You might be asking
+Question you might be asking

 Is this recipe vegan?

 Yes, it is!
-Vegan perfect sandwich rolls.
+Thi recipe makes perfect, crusty and vegan sandwich rolls.

 How long will my rolls stay fresh?